YonghaoZhao722/YeastSAMDoc/docs/index.md

 Drag the mask over the FISH image to visually inspect any misalignment and determine the offset \(shift\) between them\.

-Once you’ve identified the correct offset, click A*pply Registration*\.
+Once you've identified the correct offset, click A*pply Registration*\.
 This will automatically start *Registration* tool and apply the offset values\.

 **Registration for Applying Offsets**